stoolball-england/stoolball-org-uk/Documentation/Statistics.md

 Batting average is calculated in three places:

 - in `SqlServerPlayerSummaryStatisticsDataSource` for the summary statistics on a player's individual batting statistics.
-- in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best batting average' tables
+- in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best batting average' tables.
-- in `SqlServerBestPlayerTotalStatisticsDataSource` for the 'most runs scored' tables (as the sum of all runs scored, divided by the number of player innings where the player was dismissed, excluding any players who have never scored a run or been dismissed).
+- in `SqlServerBestPlayerTotalStatisticsDataSource` for the 'most runs scored' tables.

-  > **considers records where a player's dismissal type is not 'DidNotBat'.
-Update to consider records where PlayerWasDismissed = 1 AND RunsScored IS NOT NULL for dismissals, and RunsScored IS NOT NULL for runs**

 ## Bowling average